-- We sustain a sense of autonomy, individuality, self-worth, and security
+- We help you sustain a sense of autonomy, individuality, self-worth, and security

 - We aggressively treat and expertly manage all pain and physical symptoms

-- We care for the whole person, addressing physical, emotional, psychological, spiritual, and social concerns
+- We care for the whole person, addressing your physical, emotional, psychological, spiritual, and social concerns

-- We support individuals and families in the process of coping with the end of life, and during bereavement
+- We support you and your family in the process of coping with the end of life, and during bereavement

 - We offer grief and loss support for at least 13 months for family members

-- We foster understanding, compassionate treatment, and care of persons facing the end of life
+- We foster understanding, compassionate treatment, and care of those facing the end of life

 Hinds Hospice is hope